This page is for people in Ireland who are wondering if anxiety is considered a disability for work, study, social welfare, or day-to-day living.

 Why getting clinical support matters either way

 Whatever path you take with employment, education, or welfare questions, a strong clinical foundation usually helps in two ways.
-First, it helps the anxiety itself — many people find that with the right support, anxiety becomes much more manageable.
+First, it helps with the anxiety itself, and many people find that with the right support, anxiety becomes much more manageable.
 Second, it provides the kind of medical or therapeutic record that is often relevant when employers, schools, the Department of Social Protection, or other bodies ask for evidence about a condition and its effects.

-If anxiety is significantly affecting your life, speaking with a GP and a qualified mental health professional — a psychotherapist, counsellor, psychologist, or psychiatrist — is usually a good first step.
-Anxiety is one of the most treatable mental health conditions, and proper support often eases symptoms significantly.
+If anxiety is significantly affecting your life, speaking with a GP and a qualified mental health professional, such as a psychotherapist, counsellor, psychologist, or psychiatrist, is usually a good first step.
+Anxiety is often treatable, and proper support can significantly ease symptoms for many people.

 If you are in crisis or feel unable to keep yourself safe